Comprehensive Phenomenology of the Dirac Scotogenic Model: Novel Low Mass Dark Matter: Higgs Vacuum Stability in the Dirac Scotogenic Model

 In the left panel of the upper row of each of the three plots, we show the RG evolution of the SM gauge couplings, the top quark Yukawa coupling and the quartic Higgs boson self-coupling.
 The gauge couplings become approximately same strength (but do not unify) at a scale of around $10^{14}$ GeV.
 The quartic Higgs boson coupling $\lambda_1$ remains positive and within the perturbative regime across all energy scales for the three cases, while the RG evolution of the top quark Yukawa coupling closely mirrors that of the SM.

 In each of the top-right panels, we show the RG evolution of the SM Yukawas and neutrino Yukawa couplings\footnote{For sake of not cluttering the plots too much, we are only showing the running of $Y_{11}, Y_{22}, Y^{\prime}_{11}$ and $Y^{\prime}_{22}$ components of neutrino Yukawas .}, which are not significantly affected by the running of the scale.
 Finally, in the lower row of each three plots, we show the RG evolution of the quartic couplings of the scalar potential $\lambda_i$.
-As seen from all three figures, Higgs vacuum is stable as all self-couplings $(\lambda_{1}, \lambda_{2}$ and $\lambda_{3})$ are positive and within their perturbative regime.
-All other additional BSM couplings can go negative but maintain their value as by Eq.~\ref{eq:vacuumstability} at all energy scales $\mu$.
+As seen from all three figures, the Higgs vacuum is stable as all self-couplings $(\lambda_{1}, \lambda_{2}$ and $\lambda_{3})$ are positive and within their perturbative regime.
+All other additional BSM couplings can go negative, but maintain their value as defined by Eq.~\ref{eq:vacuumstability} at all energy scales $\mu$.
 We observe that these couplings increase with the energy scale, while remaining within the perturbative regime.
-Hence, Higgs vacuum is stable as quartic couplings of scalar potential maintain their values by eqn.~\ref{eq:vacuumstability} for all energy values as shown in Fig.~\ref{fig:Eta_RGE},\ref{fig:Xi_RGE} and \ref{fig:N1_RGE}.
+Hence, the Higgs vacuum remains stable as the quartic couplings of the scalar potential satisfy their values by Eq.~\ref{eq:vacuumstability} for all energy values as shown in Fig.~\ref{fig:Eta_RGE},\ref{fig:Xi_RGE} and \ref{fig:N1_RGE}.

 \FloatBarrier

 \FloatBarrier